-Advantages Disadvantages Risks Avoids the need to set up management arrangements and other work involved, as well as the risks attached in taking on the running of the facility.
-Allows consideration and development of alternative uses for the building in future.
-Such options and any opportunities may be influenced by the future Loss of creative industries centre and any spin off benefits for the local economy or community.
-Major disruptions for existing tenants, including VIC potentially.
-Likely short to medium term operational implications and difficulties subject to reaction of current tenancy base, At a strategic level, there is a risk that an acceptable future alternative use (or disposal) of the building could not be identified or secured and this would exacerbate the various substantial financial, reputational and operational risks that exist whichever option is chosen.
+Advantages Disadvantages Risks Avoids the need to set up management arrangements and other work involved, as well as the risks attached in taking on the running of the Loss of creative industries centre and any spin off benefits for the local economy or community.
+At a strategic level, there is a risk that an acceptable future alternative use (or disposal) of the building could not be identified or secured and this facility.
+Allows consideration and development of alternative Major disruptions for existing tenants, including VIC potentially. would exacerbate the various substantial financial, reputational and operational risks that exist whichever uses for the building in future.
+Such options and any opportunities may be influenced by the future Likely short to medium term operational implications and difficulties subject to reaction of current tenancy base, option is chosen.